Biden chooses an all-female senior White House press team

+President Donald Trump upended the ways in which his administration communicated with the press.
+In contrast with administrations past, Trump’s communications team held few press briefings, and those that did occur were often combative affairs riddled with inaccuracies and falsehoods.

+Trump himself sometimes served as his own press secretary, taking questions from the media, and he often bypassed the White House press corps entirely by dialing into his favorite Fox News shows.

+In a statement announcing the White House communications team, Biden said: “Communicating directly and truthfully to the American people is one of the most important duties of a President, and this team will be entrusted with the tremendous responsibility of connecting the American people to the White House.”

+He added: “These qualified, experienced communicators bring diverse perspectives to their work and a shared commitment to building this country back better.”

-All three are veterans of the Obama administration.
+Bedingfield, Psaki and Tanden are all veterans of the Obama administration.
 Bedingfield served as communications director for Biden while he was vice president; Psaki was a White House communications director and a spokesperson at the State Department; and Tanden served as a senior adviser to Health and Human Services Secretary Kathleen Sebelius and helped craft the Affordable Care Act.

-“Communicating directly and truthfully to the American people is one of the most important duties of a President, and this team will be entrusted with the tremendous responsibility of connecting the American people to the White House,” Biden said in a statement.

-“These qualified, experienced communicators bring diverse perspectives to their work and a shared commitment to building this country back better,” he added.

 After his campaign went virtual due to the coronavirus pandemic, Biden faced some of his own criticism for not being accessible to reporters.
 But near the end of the campaign, he answered questions from the press more frequently, and his transition team has held weekly briefings since he was elected president.